Song of the summer

-Song of the summer is the unofficial designation of the song that is dominant both culturally and commercially between the end of May and the beginning of September in a given year.
-Although the idea of a song of the summer had been around for years, it became a common term in the 1990s.
+In the Northern Hemisphere, a song of the summer is an unofficial designation of a song that is dominant both culturally and commercially between the end of May and the beginning of September in a given year, primarily in the United States.
+Although the idea of a song of the summer had been around as early as the 1910s, it became a common term in the 1990s.
 By the early 2000s, achieving the label of "song of the summer" became a competition urged on by media outlets.
 In the 21st century, the growing fragmentation of musical sources has made it more difficult for a single song to become overwhelmingly pervasive.

 Description

-The common characteristic of a song of the summer is that there is universal awareness: it is a song that people hear everywhere they go.
-It is a viral phenomenon.
+The common characteristic of a song of the summer is that there is universal awareness: it is a song that people hear everywhere they go, and is a viral phenomenon.
 The song of the summer can be so ubiquitous that many get sick of hearing it.
 It is the dominant song between Memorial Day and Labor Day, the song that "defines the season on the charts and in listeners' memories".
 The determination of the song of summer is achieved by popular consensus, but is often the song that ranks longest at top of the Hot 100 between June and September.
 The song of the summer is a question open annually to public debate, not an objective description.

 In The Washington Post, Chris Richards describes the song of the summer as "that magical megahit capable of changing the nation's psychic temperature".

-In 1995, New York Magazine declared that a true song of the summer had to be released in the summer, be easily turned into a slogan, and be so catchy that people cannot get it out of their heads.
+In 1995, New York declared that a true song of the summer had to be released in the summer, be easily turned into a slogan, and be so catchy that people cannot get it out of their heads.
+Variety's designation of song of the summer is based primarily on audio streams between the weekend after the June equinox and Labor Day.
 In The Wall Street Journal, John Jurgensen proposed that the number of covers a song inspires can be an indicator of the song of the summer, pointing out more than 40,000 videos of Daft Punk's "Get Lucky" made by fans.

 The song of the summer is generally a high-energy song.
 Music journalist Greg Kot describes the song of the summer as energetic, catchy songs that "rule their summer", such as 1989's "Lambada" by Kaoma, 1999's "Livin' la Vida Loca" by Ricky Martin, 2002's "The Ketchup Song" by Las Ketchup, and 2012's "Gangnam Style" by Psy.

-Variety magazine's designation of song of the summer is based primarily on audio streams between the weekend after the June equinox and Labor Day.